CVR-MucosalImmunology/IMC/README.md

 10. Repeat **Steps 6-9** until you are happy with the model's performance
 11. The trained model is saved in a new `models` folder with the rest of your `cropped_images`, and will also appear in the GUI under the `Other models` pane (in the `custom models` drop-down menu)

-**Note:** it is recommended that you name your model in a systematic way to keep track of the settings you applied.
-The example model provided was named `IFMasksOnIMCModel_HumanColon_TN3_CD12_FT1`, with special suffixes at the end:
+**Note:** it is recommended you name your model in a systematic way to keep track of the settings you applied.
+Our model (`IFMasksOnIMCModel_HumanColon_TN3_CD12_FT1`) was named with special suffixes at the end to keep track of this information:
 - **TN3:** the initial model used was **tissuenet_cp3**
 - **CD12:** the cell diameter was set to 12 pixels
 - **FT1:** the flow threshold was set to 1